MSPFE2019/Microsoft-Bolo-App/README.md

 *Navigate to Vehicle List(Change or add to the Bolo Type field)

 *Remove SharePoint connections from power apps, re-add new connect to new site.

+#### Setup

+##### Missing Person Adaptive Card
+*Create the Teams channels that correspond with your BOLO Type

+*Open and Edit "Missing Person AC Posting", go to Switch(Last Step in the flow), Adjust Case and Case 2 to match your BOLO Type

+*Adjust "Post adaptive card in a chat or channel" steps and adjust the Team and Channel Name

+##### Vehicle Adaptive Card
+*Create the Teams channels that correspond with your BOLO Type

+*Open and Edit "Vehicle AC Posting", go to Switch(Last Step in the flow), Adjust Case and Case 2 to match your BOLO Type

+*Adjust "Post adaptive card in a chat or channel" steps and adjust the Team and Channel Name